jeroennoten/Laravel-AdminLTE/README.md

 ### 5.2 The `adminlte:plugins` Command

 If you won't use the content delivery network (`CDN`) to include new plugins, you are able to manage some optional plugins with the `php artisan adminlte:plugins` command.
 You can **list**, **install** or **remove** all the available plugins at once or some specifics plugins.
 It is recommended to first check wich plugins are available executing the command `php artisan adminlte:plugins` (the output of this command is similar to the one explained for the [adminlte:status command](#54-the-adminltestatus-command)).
+Note that after the plugin is installed locally, you still need to setup it on the configuration file, please refers to the section [Plugins](#613-plugins).
 Here are some examples that helps to explain the command options:

 - List the status of all the available plugins:
   ```sh